CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ## Task 2: Update Bot Framework Composer

 In this task, you're going to use the Bot Framework Composer to create your bot.
-This tools is updated regularly, so let's make sure you have the latest version installed.
+This tool is updated regularly, so let's make sure you have the latest version installed.

-> **Note**: Updates may include changes to the user interface that affect the instructions in this exercise.
+> **Note:** Updates may include changes to the user interface that affect the instructions in this exercise.

-1. Open a new tab, copy and paste this link, `https://github.com/microsoft/BotFramework-Composer/releases/download/v2.1.2/BotFramework-Composer-2.1.2-windows-setup.exe`, download the **Bot Framework Composer**.
+1. Open a new tab, copy and paste this link, `https://github.com/microsoft/BotFramework-Composer/releases/download/v2.1.2/BotFramework-Composer-2.1.2-windows-setup.exe`, and download the **Bot Framework Composer**.

-1. From the downloads click on **Open file**.
+1. From the downloads, click on **Open file**.

    ![api-option](./images/botcomp(4).png)